sunpho84/SUNphi/README.md

   [Doxygen](www.doxygen.org), otherwise I would forget immediately the meaning of what I write.

+### Goals

-At the core, the library is an engine to build [Smart Expression Templates](https://arxiv.org/pdf/1104.1729.pdf), applied to vector carrying an arbitrary number of indices (called "tensor components" in the following).
+- At the core, the library is an engine to build [Smart Expression Templates](https://arxiv.org/pdf/1104.1729.pdf), applied to vector carrying an arbitrary number of indices (called "tensor components" in the following).

+- Automatic (or better, *guided*) decomposition of a lattice in sublattice

+- Serialization of classes with support for initialization and automatic skipping with default values; creation of standard bison parser via meta-parsing the sources

+- Automatic creation of read or write cache area in tensors, on the basis of the operation acting on the tensor itself and atomic write access

+### Status

 Implemented so far: tensor components fusion, reorganization of unary expressions such as "conj" and "transpose".